kmcconeghy/R-Methods/docs/01-vcovHC.md

 ```

 ## Clustering
-@Bertrand04howmuch

 ## Cluster robust errors in R

 ## Block bootstrapping

   An alternative to computing a special variance-covariance matrix is using a non-parametric "brute-force" method termed block bootstrapping.
 To do this, you the sample the dataset with replacement by group or "block" instead of individual observation.
 The parameters are estimated for each sample instance and stored in a new table.
-Then, you can either compute the parameter moments (mean, variance etc.) using the stored coefficients or if a 95% parameter interval is the ultimate goal one can simple report the ordered percentiles (e.g., 2.5% - 97.5%).
+Then, you can either compute the parameter moments (mean, variance etc.) using the stored coefficients or if a 95% parameter interval is the ultimate goal one can simply report the ordered percentiles (e.g., 2.5% - 97.5%).
 Other methods for computing the intervals exist, such as bias-corrected.
 Whichever you pick, bootstraps are about as unbiased as the above sandwich estimators, and may be advantageous when the number of clusters is small.

 ## Permutation or "Randomization" Test